YassineTalleb/SWaNs/README.md

 The repository contains:

-- a built-in 100-node example sewer network,
+- a built-in 100-node example sewer network and
-- public synthetic network and weight inputs for testing and demonstration,
+- a public synthetic network and weight inputs for testing and demonstration.
-- a minimal reproduction script, and
-- a dependency snapshot in `renv.lock`.

 Detailed real-world sewer-network data from the metropolitan case study are **not** included.
 These files are not publicly shared because they contain security-sensitive infrastructure information and were supplied under access restrictions.